DTJF/libpruio/src/doc/_3_pins.md

 An input pin can get configured with pullup or pulldown resistor, or none of them.
 Those resistors (about 10 k) are incorporated in the CPU.
-In contrast, libpruio configures an output pin always with no CPU resistor connection (to minimize power consumption).
+In contrast, \Proj configures an output pin always with no CPU resistor connection (to minimize power consumption).
 So the first two modes (PRUIO_GPIO_OUT0 and PRUIO_GPIO_OUT1) use the same pinmuxing.

 Those modes are predefined in the universal overlay libpruio-00A0.dtbo for each claimed header pin.